Birth Consulting

 Want it?
 Yeah, you do!

 Having a doula by your side in the weeks leading up to, and during your birth is great!
-But you may find letting your doula walk out the door never to return just when you're saddled with a tiny person with huge needs is a bit of a bummer.
+But you may find letting your doula walk out the door never to return just when you're saddled with a tiny person with huge needs is kind of a bummer.
 Never fear!
 I can be your postpartum doula, too!
-As a postpartum doula , I join you in your home for 4-hour shifts one to five days a week to support you in your transition to parenthood.
+As a postpartum doula , I join you in your home for three to four shifts one to five days a week to support you in your transition to parenthood.
 This can look like...

 ~Talking with you about your experiences with birth and early parenthood and helping you process them